dleclercpro/BerlinLEAPerformanceMonitor/README.md

   <img alt="Average Length of User Sessions on LEA's Portal" src="./data/img/workdays-errors-by-bucket.png" width="100%" />
 </p>

+## Recommendations
+In light of the current performance of LEA's portal (see previous section), and based on my empirical observations as a software engineer, I would suggest the following to the immigration office of Berlin:
+- Ensure your servers can be horizontally scaled up based on real-time analysis of web traffic.
+This will reduce the average time it takes for user to find out whether any appointment is available or not.
+- Implement bot/crawler detection to avoid virtual visitors and allow real users access to your resources.
+- Implement protection against DoS/DDoS attacks to protect the availability of your services.
+As the single governmental instance allowed to distribute immigration visas in Berlin, any downtime of your services amounts to economical consequences for both you and immigrants in the capital.
+For more information on such attacks, see: https://owasp.org/www-community/attacks/Denial_of_Service

 ## Disclaimer
 The source code in this repository is not meant to be used as a means to obtain an actual appointment at the Landesamt für Einwanderung in Berlin.
 Its sole purpose is educational: my goal is to highlight the poor access to immigration-related online services in Berlin, in 2023.
 I reject all responsibility for any harm that could be caused by its misuse.